Addictions

 • Navigation

-The patient moves through the apartment either by taking their own steps or using the teleport points.
+The patient moves through the apartment either by walking or using teleportation points.

 • Coffee

-In the kitchen, he can empty coffee from the jug into the cup and drink it virtually.
+In the kitchen, they can pour coffee from the pot into a cup and drink it virtually.

-The fridge door can be opened and carrots taken out.
+The refrigerator door can be opened, and carrots can be taken out.

-Biscuits, apples and carrots can be bitten off.
+You can take bites from cookies, apples, and carrots.
 To do this, bring the food close enough to the mouth; biting off is then automatic and you can hear the biting and chewing noises.

 • Drinking water

-The glass of water in the kitchen can be drunk or refilled through the tap.
+The glass of water in the kitchen can be drunk or refilled using the faucet.

 • Straws